electric-sql/electric/local-stack/README.md

 ### Typescript client

-The Typescript client and the Electric server must use the same protocol version.
-The `electric-sql` dependency ([0.4.3](https://github.com/electric-sql/typescript-client/tree/0.4.3)) configured in the [examples](https://github.com/electric-sql/examples) is compatible with the Electric image ([0.1.3](https://github.com/electric-sql/electric/tree/0.1.3)) in `.envrc` for the local stack and the version deployed in the ElectricSQL Cloud.
+Use a typescript client version that is compatible with Electric.
+The `electric-sql` dependency ([0.4.3](https://github.com/electric-sql/typescript-client/tree/0.4.3)) used in the provided [examples](https://github.com/electric-sql/examples) is compatible with the Electric image ([0.1.3](https://github.com/electric-sql/electric/tree/0.1.3)) that is deployed in the ElectricSQL Cloud and is preconfigured in  `.envrc`.
+Check the [troubleshooting](Compatible protocol version) section If you want to experiment with different versions of the server or the client.

 ### Configure your application